NordinsProjekt/AzureMock/README.md

 <div align="center">

-### ??
-Education • ??
-Learning • ??
-Cloud Computing
+###  Education â€¢  Learning â€¢  Cloud Computing

-**Built with ?? for students learning Azure**
+**Built with  for students learning Azure**

 *No subscription required.
 No costs incurred.
 Just learning.*

 ---

 **Perfect for**:
-Database Administration • Cloud Computing • DevOps • Azure Certification Prep • IT Training Programs
+Database Administration â€¢ Cloud Computing â€¢ DevOps â€¢ Azure Certification Prep â€¢ IT Training Programs

 ---

-? **Star this project** if you find it useful for teaching!
+ **Star this project** if you find it useful for teaching!

 </div>